ILO -OSH

 The Key Elements Of ILO-OSH – Guidelines

-ILO Guidelines reflects ILO values on the promotion and maintenance of the highest degree of physical and mental health and social well-being of workers in all occupations.
+ILO Guidelines reflect ILO values on the promotion and maintenance of the highest degree of physical and mental health and social well-being of workers in all occupations.

 The main elements of The ILO Guidelines: